jsiebens/tskeyservice/README.md

 ## Deployment

 When using in GitHub Actions, this service should be publicly available.
-E.g. on Google Cloud Run of [fly.io](https://fly.io).
+E.g. on Google Cloud Run or [fly.io](https://fly.io).

 A Docker image is available at `ghcr.io/jsiebens/tskeyservice`